Related Events

 The Innocence Network has partnered with JustLeadershipUSA™ (JLUSA) to hold an Emerging Leaders™ Workshop for freed and exonerated people on Thursday, April 3rd.
 Emerging Leaders was created by JLUSA to support, educate, and empower local coalitions of activists and leaders to advocate for racial justice, end mass incarceration, and to center the voices of those most deeply impacted by discriminatory policies.
 This training was created for organizers and activists at all skill levels who are committed to racial justice.
 The Emerging Leaders training for the Innocence Network is a customized one-day training, covering leadership and communication skills.
 This training combines facilitated instructional sessions from experienced and directly impacted organizers and advocates, group work, strategic planning, and sharing from local leaders.
 Please review the program outline for more information about goals and objectives, structure, and approach, as well as a brief agenda.

 Freed and exonerated people who are interested in participating in the Emerging Leaders Workshop should fill out this form to express interest.
-There is no cost to attend the training, though an additional hotel night will be required; participants will need to arrive in Seattle no later than the evening of Wednesday, April 2nd, as the workshop will start at 8:00 am on Thursday, April 3rd.
+There is no cost to attend the training, though an additional hotel night will be required; participants will need to arrive in Seattle no later than the evening of Wednesday, April 2nd, as the workshop will start at 8:30 am on Thursday, April 3rd (breakfast will be served at 8:30 am, and programming will start promptly at 9:00 am).
 Reserving and paying for the additional night at the hotel is the responsibility of the freed/exonerated person OR their sponsoring organization.
 The training will be held at the Hyatt Regency Seattle, the same venue as the Innocence Network Conference.
-Space is limited and access to the workshop is first come, first served based on the order that expressions of interest forms are received.
-Individuals who participated in last year’s Emerging Leaders workshop are welcome to participate again this year; however, priority will be given to new attendees if interest exceeds capacity.
+Individuals who participated in last year’s Emerging Leaders workshop are welcome to participate again this year.

 American College of Trial Lawyers (ACTL) Training